 While there are no medications, supplements or vaccines to prevent or cure the coronavirus at this time, keeping our immune system, the body’s first defense against infection, in tip-top shape is a good practice, pandemic or not.

-To eat right for immune health, Dietitian Mica Ward of offers four key suggestions:
+To eat right for immune health, consider these four key suggestions:

 - Eat foods high in nutrients